-- Sample.
+- · Sample.
 Shows the font using a standard alphabetical list of characters. - Repertoire.
 Shows the entire list of characters available in the font. - Custom.
 Shows what a custom string of text looks like in the font.
-This option allows you to type in the preview window. - Classic.
-If you have the Classic environment installed on your Mac OS X system, this option is displayed.
+This option allows you to type in the preview window.